 I am an Introvert!

-Despite being a Confidence Coach, regularly appearing in the media and being a guest speaker on Cruise ships, , I am indeed an introvert!
+Despite being a TV Presenter and a guest speaker on Cruise ships, , I am indeed an introvert!
 I love being alone and if I spend too much time around other people, I can end up feeling drained, exhausted and a little resentful.
 As a result, I have learned to make sure that I have sufficient alone time every day to recharge my batteries.
 It is not selfish, it is self care!

 Here are my top 10 tips for Confidence for Introverts: